 David Letterman takes the stage of the Amsterdam Campus of the City College of New York in My Next Guest Needs No Introduction looking more biblical than his CBS days.
 Letterman comfortably sits opposite President Barack Obama.
 In a format more intimate than Late Night, Letterman seems at ease in this new role.
 Still, some things feel familiar from his light comedic tone to bringing on Paul Shaffer as the composer of this series.
 Continue reading

-Fred Armisen’s Standup For Drummers is the personification of your hometown “DRUMMERS IN THE [Area code]” without all the ads for local gigs or bands in need of a gig.
+Fred Armisen’s Standup For Drummers is the personification of your hometown “DRUMMERS IN THE [Area code]” Facebook Group without all the ads for local gigs or bands in need of a gig.
 Armisen isn’t particularly funny; it seems like his only knowledge of standup comedy comes from movies and TV.
-He isn’t really interesting or funny.
+He isn’t really interesting either.
 It’s full of in-jokes that can’t really provoke laughter.
-The boneheaded drummer who’s unintentionally funny is one of the easiest tropes, but Fred Armisen is the hyper intelligent who can’t come up with a decent joke.
+The boneheaded drummer who’s unintentionally funny is one of the easiest tropes, but Fred Armisen is a hyper intelligent musician who can’t come up with a decent joke.
 Continue reading

 This is not the folktronica reinvention we were promised.
 Justin Timberlake’s Man of the Woods was hyped to sound like it was his 22, A Million.
 To be fair, this was all speculation; all we had confirmed was that this was going to be a return to Timberlake’s Tennessee roots.
 In a sense, it succeeds.
 JT has gone bro-country; save for some of the extra synth’s thrown in.
 Man of the Woods is an earnest attempt at artistry, but it sees Timberlake slouching into his iconic status.
 Continue reading